DevRuibin/pdf_snipper/readme.md

 # PDF Snipper

 PDF Snipper is not only a snipper.
 It is a command-line tool that offers a range of features for manipulating PDF files.
 The tool was initially designed to extract a range of pages from a PDF file and save them as a new file, but it is becoming a tool box.
 You can call it PDF commander.
-The tool allows users to extract a range of pages from a PDF file, merge multiple PDF files into one, read bookmarks to a PDF file, and more.
+The tool allows users to extract a range of pages from a PDF file, merge multiple PDF files into one, bookmark operations, and more.

 ## Installation

-To install PDF Snipper, see the [`install.sh`](https://chat.openai.com/install.sh) file.
+To install PDF Snipper, see the [`install.sh`](install.sh) file.

 ## Usage